horsto/OCTRON-GUI/README.md

 2. Download miniconda.
 Open your web browser and go to the official Miniconda download page: [Miniconda Download](https://docs.conda.io/en/latest/miniconda.html).
 Download and execute the installer for your operating system (Windows, macOS, or Linux).
 Then restart your terminal.

-3. Clone this repository and browse to the folder that you cloned it to (`cd "YOUR/CLONED/FOLDER"`)
+3. Clone this repository and in a terminal (CMD on Windows) browse to the folder that you cloned it to (`cd "YOUR/CLONED/FOLDER"`)

 4. Create a new Conda environment called "octron" with Python version 3.11:
     ```sh
     conda env create -f environment.yaml
     ```
+    **ATTENTION**
+    If you have a CUDA compatible graphics card in your computer (NVIDIA card), make sure you use.
+    ```sh
+    conda env create -f environment_cuda.yaml
+    ```
     This will download CUDA packages matching the requested pytorch version automatically on windows and linux systems.
 5. Activate the new environment:
     ```sh
     conda activate octron
     ```
-6. Pip install the package (again... this time in editable mode):
+6. Check the accessibility of GPU resources on your computer:
     ```sh
-    pip install -e .
-    ```
-7. Check the accessibility of GPU resources on your computer:
-    ```sh
     python test_gpu.py
     ```
+    This should show your graphics card, if it is correctly installed and accessible by pytorch.
+If this fails, you should correct this first, since OCTRON will not engage your GPU otherwise (and that is much slower).

 ## Usage
-1. Browse to the folder that you cloned this repository to.
-2. Activate the new environment:
+1. Activate the new environment:
     ```sh
     conda activate octron
     ```
-2. Open Napari
-    ```sh
+2. ```sh
-    napari
+    octron-gui
     ```
-3. Within Napari, OCTRON should appear under the Plugins Menu.
-Click it and *have fun*!
+    ... and enjoy!
+    On first start this will literally take forever to load, since also the SAM2 models are all downloaded once.
+But subsequent startups will be much quicker.

 More instructions to follow ... stay tuned!